The Value of a Liberal Arts Education

 I’m a more thoughtful person than I was prior to attending Luther, and I feel that I am now a better consumer, citizen, and human because of it.Dallas Wulf '12

-Dallas spent two summers on campus doing research and he found that it was crucial for realizing that he wanted to go to graduate school to study physics.
-“It was the nature of doing basic research that helped me recognize what I valued in a job and in life,” Dallas says.
+Dallas spent two summers on campus doing research.
+He says that those two summers helped him discern his future career path, realizing that he wanted to go to graduate school to study physics.
+“It was the nature of doing basic research that helped me recognize what I valued in a job and in life,” he says.
 “I learned that my primary motivation is to satisfy my curiosity through solving problems that I find interesting and sharing my findings with others.
-I know it sounds cheesy, but it was the first job I had that didn't feel like work.”
+I know it sounds cheesy, but it was the first job I had that didn’t feel like work.”

-At Luther, Dallas was a tutor for the TRIO Achievement Program (then called Student Support Services), CAE (Center for Academic Enrichment), and the physics department.
-“They were my first experiences with teaching,” Dallas says.
-“Not only did I learn a lot of pedagogical skills from tutor trainings, but I realized my passion for working with students.
-Working with undergraduates continues to be an important part of my job as a graduate student, both in the classroom and the laboratory.”
+While at Luther, Dallas was a tutor for the TRIO Achievement Program (then called Student Support Services), CAE (Center for Academic Enrichment), and the physics department.
+“They were my first experiences with teaching,” he says.
+“Not only did I learn a lot of pedagogical skills from tutor training, but I realized my passion for working with students.
+Working with undergraduates continues to be an important part of my job, both in the classroom and the laboratory.”